-OvaCue Fertility Monitor
+2. OvaCue Fertility Monitor

-The advantage of checking the electrolytes in saliva is that the changes in saliva are detectable sooner than changes in urine.
+The advantage of checking the electrolytes in saliva is that these changes in saliva are detectable sooner than changes in urine.
 Estrogen and LH take time to make their way from a woman’s blood stream into her urine.
 Because of this, it is possible that urine testing may not detect a woman’s fertile period as quickly, giving her a smaller fertile window and less time to have intercourse.

-Maybe Mom Mini Ovulation Microscope
+3. Maybe Mom Mini Ovulation Microscope

 The Maybe Mom Mini Ovulation Microscope is a saliva microscope that is used to examine crystallized salts in dried saliva.
 Saliva changes throughout a woman’s cycle.
 By looking at the patterns formed from the crystallized salts, a woman can determine how close she is to ovulating.
-As ovulation approaches the crystals will begin to form a pattern that looks much like a fern.
+As ovulation approaches, the crystals will begin to form a pattern that looks much like a fern.
 If you see a fern-like pattern in the microscope, it means you are ovulating.